IMPORTANT REGENCY CONVEX GIRANDOLE MIRROR WITH FOUR CANDLE ARMS SURMOUNTED WITH AN EAGLE AND ANTHEMION

 Condition: Excellent: the bobèche are modern replacements.
 The original gilding has been cleaned of later paint and small areas of gilding loss have been patched where necessary.

-Thomas Sheraton describes girandole mirrors in his Cabinet Dictionary (London,1803), saying:
+Thomas Sheraton describes convex girandole mirrors in his Cabinet Dictionary (London,1803), saying:

 “The properties of such mirrors consist in their collecting the reflected rays into a point, by which the perspective of the room in which they are suspended, presents itself on the surface of the mirror, and produces an agreeable effect.
 On this account, as well as for the convenience of holding lights, they are now become universally in fashion, and are considered both as a useful and ornamental piece of furniture.”

-Though convex mirrors with molded gilt frames have been prized for their decorative qualities since the 15th century, the first, and maybe only publication of designs for this form was in George Smith’s 1808 Designs for Household Furniture where he published two plates by J. Taylor dated 1804 (pl.135, 136); one surmounted by a bat and the other by an anthemion, and this opened the flood gates for other interpretations and the form remained fashionable throughout the Classical period.
+Convex mirrors with molded gilt frames have been prized for their decorative qualities since the 15th century.
+The first, and maybe only publication of designs for this form was in George Smith’s 1808 Designs for Household Furniture, where he published two plates by J. Taylor dated 1804 (pl.135, 136).
+One design was surmounted by a bat and the other by an anthemion, and this opened the flood gates for many other interpretations.
+The form remained fashionable throughout the Classical period.
+An example from the Metropolitan Museum of Art can be seen here.

-The present mirror, which must have been inspired by Smith’s illustration (pl.
-136), boasts an extraordinary eagle on a towering platform with a pierced anthemion.
+The present monumental Regency convex girandole mirror, which must have been inspired by Smith’s illustration (pl.
+136), boasts an extraordinary eagle on a towering platform above a pierced anthemion.
 A remarkable amount of original gilding survives.